What is FINRA Securities Arbitration?

-The agreement to arbitrate is customarily found in all stock brokerage new account agreements, margin agreements, option agreements, and also appears on the back of most monthly customer account statements.
+Securities broker-dealers or members and their associated persons, as a condition of membership, are required to consent to the the arbitration of all eligible claims involving public customers, and in fact, evern claims with other securities dealers, under the FINRA Code of Arbitration Procedure.
+The agreement to arbitrate is customarily found in all securities broker-dealer or brokerage new account agreements, margin agreements, option agreements, and may also appear on the back of most monthly customer account statements.

 FINRA has the authority to exercise comprehensive oversight over “all securities firms that do business with the public” and “has the authority to, inter alia, create and enforce rules for its members in order to provide “regulatory oversight of all securities firms that do business with the public.”
 Securities and Exchange Commission Release No. 3456145, 72 Fed.Reg.
 42169, 42170 (Aug.
 1, 2007).